NingyuanWang/neuronephys_clean/README.md

 # neuronephys_clean
 A cleaned version of neuroephys_v2 that removed the binary dependencies and replaced them by a cmakelists.txt.
 The repository is also integrated with Dockerfile that enables ```single-line configuration.```

+This repository uses ```git LFS``` to handle the large binary files.
+Install it before cloning the repository.
 ## Installation guide
 The suggested installation method is to build using docker.
 To install docker on your computer, refer to [get docker](https://docs.docker.com/get-docker/).
 Additionally, a supported NVIDIA GPU, a sufficiently recent driver (```>= v440.82``` for Linux, ```>= v471.41``` for Windows has been verified to work.)